 Twenty years after arriving in Shepparton, Susan founded the Goulburn Valley Developmental Clinic, with a very small part-time team, working out of two rooms in the Greater Shepparton Business Centre (GSBC).

-Susan Galambos, Counselling Psychologist, established a small 'solo' private practice in Shepparton.
+Susan established a small, part-time, private practice in Shepparton.

-Susan moved from Melbourne to Shepparton, and planned to live and work here for 2 years only, as part of her supervised practice.
-Those 2 years have turned into 25 years, and still counting.
+Susan moved from Melbourne to Shepparton, and planned to live and work here for 2 years, as part of her supervised practice.
+Those 2 years have turned into 26 years, and still counting.